ember-learn/guides-source/guides/release/working-with-javascript/classic-classes.md

 When doing this, you should keep the following in mind:

-1. It's recommended that you use `init` instead of `constructor` even in native class definitions, since it interoperates better with any classic class definitions, and because the properties passed to `create()` will not be available in the `constructor`:
+1. It's recommended that you use `init` instead of `constructor` even in native class definitions, since it works better with any classic class definitions, and because the properties passed to `create()` will not be available in the `constructor`: